Mikokii/Photo-grouping/README.md

-# Photos-grouping
+# Photo-grouping
 Command-line based app used to manage photos by separating similar ones.
-It achieves that by using pretrained AI image embedding model: https://huggingface.co/sentence-transformers/clip-ViT-B-32 from SentenceTransformers library: https://sbert.net.
+It achieves that by using pretrained [AI image embedding model](https://huggingface.co/sentence-transformers/clip-ViT-B-32) from [SentenceTransformers library](https://sbert.net).
 App installs said AI model, analyze photos from given directory and seperates them into folders with the option of deleting them from the previous directory.